-- Begin exercises 24 hours after surgery (Heel props, quad sets, heel slides, straight leg raises and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery it is safe and, in fact preferable to bend your knee and complete exercises listed above (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first postoperative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after your first postoperative visit.
-You will be given a script for this at that time. - If you have any questions or concerns please contact, Nicole Fava PA-C (843) 654-8868
+- A continuous passive motion(CPM) machine should have been arranged pre-operatively to be delivered for use beginning on the first post-operative day - Try to obtain 4-6 hours of accumulated time on the CPM machine - Start range of motion from 0° of extension (straightening) to a Maximum of 40° of flexion (bending). - Begin exercises 24 hours after surgery (Heel props, quad sets, heel slides, straight leg raises and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery it is safe and, in fact preferable to bend your knee to the prescribed range of motion above. - Complete exercises 3-4 times daily until your first postoperative visit your motion goals are to have complete extension (straightening) and 90 degrees of flexion (bending) at

+- your first postoperative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after your first postoperative visit.
+You will be given a script for this at that time. - If you have any questions or concerns please contact, Nicole Fava PA-C (843) 654-8868 or by email at HaroPA@southeasternspine.com